Phantom05/dev.config/DatabaseSql.md

 + **MIN & MAX** - Find the maximum and minimum value.
   - SELECT MIN(Price) AS SmallestPrice
     FROM Products;
++ **BETWEEN** - Find the value between.
+  - SELECT * FROM Products
+    WHERE Price BETWEEN 1 AND 5;
+  - SELECT * FROM Products
+    WHERE Price NOT BETWEEN 10 AND 20;
+  - SELECT * FROM Products
+    WHERE Price BETWEEN 10 AND 20
+    AND CategoryID NOT IN (1,2,8);
+  - SELECT * FROM Products
+    WHERE ProductName BETWEEN "Carnarvon Tigers" AND "Chef Anton's Cajun Seasoning" ORDER BY ProductName;
+  - SELECT * FROM Orders
+    WHERE OrderDate BETWEEN '1996-07-01' AND '1996-07-31';
 + **AVG** - Find the average value.
   - SELECT AVG(Price) AS AveragePrice
     FROM Products;